Testnet 3

 Incentivized Auditors

-Goals Improve ability to filter provider attributes effectively so tenants can clearly understand various deployment options and effectively filter according to their needs.
+Goals Improve ability to filter provider attributes effectively so tenants can clearly understand various deployment options and effectively filter according to their needs

 Summary Incentive mechanism to attract and retain Auditors on Akash.